vinteum-bdl/mastering-seminars/mastering-lightning/week4-socratic-questions.md

 # 📚 Week 4 - Cheating with Valid Transactions and the Need for Revocation Keys

-Let’s what we are doing:
+Let’s recap what we are doing:
 Alice and Bob opened a payment channel.
 Alice contributed to the channel with a 1000 sats UTXO and Bob with a 2000 sats UTXO.
 They built a funding transaction that spends each party's UTXO and locks the 3000 sats into a single output with a 2-of-2 multisig contract.